 The request of clinical analyses - Urgent and routine analyses - The concepts of prevention, early medical diagnosis and follow up - Methods to obtain biological samples and their application.
 Collection and validity of biological samples - Quality control in the clinical laboratory, between laboratory and on a global scale - Sensitivity and specificity of clinical methods.
 Significance and diagnostic relevance of the analysis results - Methods for clinical microbiology and parasitology.
-Timeline and interpretation of the results - Clinical microbiology of infectious diseases of organs and apparatuses - Blood parasites; intestinal parasites. - Biochemical characterization of dysmetabolic conditions - Purine metabolism; hyperuricemias. - Disorders of heme biosynthesis; porphyrias - Heme degradation; jaundice - Measurement and identification of proteins; electrophoresis - Acute phase proteins and complement - Lipoproteins and dyslipidemias - Glucose metabolism; glycemia; diabetes mellitus - The urea cycle and its disorders - Disorders of the metabolism of aminoacids - Acid-base equilibrium and its dirsorders - Enzymes in the blood and their clinical significance - Laboratory medicine for the evaluation of the cardiovascular, renal, endocrine apparatuses; assays to monitor liver pathophysiology; Transfusion Medicine - Laboratory Medicine of Immune Disorders.
-Histocompatibility Testing and Transplantation.
+Timeline and interpretation of the results - Clinical microbiology of infectious diseases of organs and apparatuses - Blood parasites; intestinal parasites. - Biochemical characterization of dysmetabolic conditions - Purine metabolism; hyperuricemias. - Disorders of heme biosynthesis; porphyrias - Heme degradation;

+jaundice - Measurement and identification of proteins; electrophoresis - Acute phase proteins and complement - clinical significance - Laboratory medicine for the evaluation of the cardiovascular, renal, endocrine apparatuses; assays to monitor liver pathophysiology; Transfusion Medicine - Laboratory Medicine of Immune Disorders.